sampsyo/cs6120/content/blog/2025-12-16-facade-layout-compiler.md

 This grid-based representation provides a clear correspondence between source-level specification and spatial layout.
 The choice of single-character symbols was deliberate: it enables the compact syntax feature (described below) while remaining visually scannable.

+(The row numbers aren’t strictly needed right now since the rows could just be inferred by order, but I was thinking that this would keep the language flexible for future extensions where it might be useful to refer to specific rows (e.g., changing row heights or other row-level attributes).)

 ### Expressiveness and Usability Features

 To balance expressiveness with simplicity, the DSL supports several usability-oriented features: